-Keeping your tires properly inflated can improve your gas mileage by up to 3 percent, according to FuelEconomy.gov.
+Keeping your tires properly inflated can improve your gas mileage by up to 3%, according to FuelEconomy.gov.
 Imagine that: A little bit of air keeps gas prices from inflating.

 Whether you’re looking for discretionary cash or more investment funds, it’s too easy in the budgeting process to overlook places where you blow your dough.
 But, understand what is a need — food, housing, clothing, transportation — and what is a want.
-Hint: A want is not the newest designer handbag or luxury sports car.
+Hint: The newest designer handbag and a luxury sports car are not needs.

 Charities shouldn’t be painted with a broad brush; some make much better use of your donations than others.
 A good first step is to check out a nonprofit at the Charity Navigator website, which breaks down the particulars for thousands of charities.

 Gambling is an epidemic in this country, and compulsive gambling is a very real disorder affecting an estimated 10 million adults in the U.S., according to the North American Foundation for Gambling Addiction Help.
 But the simple fact of the matter is that casinos and gambling parlors aren’t built because people win more than they lose.

 Whether you’re heading to the new hair salon in town for the first time or getting chiropractic treatment from a wellness center, don’t forget to ask about new customer and client specials.
 Some small-business owners who offer personal care and wellness services want repeat business and will invite new customers to come in and try their services at a discounted rate.